austin-espinal/dev-tech-blog/README.md

 This project was created to have a blog where devs or anyone in tech can share articles, their thoughts, and opinions.
 They can post articles, like, and comment on posts.
 This application uses Javascript, Node, and MySQL.

+()
+The link above is a link to the application

 ## Table of Contents

 * [Installation](#installation)